kevgo/text-runner/documentation/actions/verify_npm_install.md

 ```
 </a>

-then we can verify that it gets installed correctly:
+then the action below verifies that the instructions use the correct NPM package name:

 <a class="tutorialRunner_runMarkdownInTutrun">
 ```markdown